In the personal development world, there is an obsession with productivity and growth. Also when it comes to learning.

 We don’t have to apply everything that we read.
 But the risk is that we don’t apply anything because we’re already reading the next books, immersing ourselves in different topics or a different perspective.

 I read many personal development books for which I never did the suggested exercises.
 Because I didn’t have time.
 I thought I’ll do it later.
 When I have time.
 And guess what.
 That time never comes.

 What is your ratio of input vs. output?

 Applying what you learned can also mean using what you have learned to create something.
 Most of us consume a lot and create very little.
 Doing research on a topic is a valuable part of creating something.
 But researching too much can dim our own inner voice.
 Being too focused on what everyone else has to say about a topic, it can be harder to be clear about what we think about it and how we want to express that.

-Secret is awareness
+The secret is awareness